bryanchanrgb/epidemetrics_mirror/README.md

 `wavelist = WaveList(raw_data, series_name, t_sep_a, prominence_threshold, prominence_height_threshold)`
 will initialise a WaveList object from the time series `raw_data`.
 The time series is processed by the Sub-Algorithms contained in `src\wavefinder\subalgorithms` and described in our paper.

 The identified waves can then be accessed through `wavelist.waves`, with interim steps in the algorithm also accessible.
 These waves will all have duration at least `t_sep_a`, prominence at least `prominence_threshold`, and at each peak the prominence will be at least `prominence_height_threshold` multiplied by the value at the peak.

-## WaveCrossValidator
+Calling  `wavelist.cross_validate(reference_wavelist)`

-The `WaveCrossValidator` class implements an algorithm to impute the presence of waves in one time series from those in a second.
+implements an algorithm to impute the presence of additional waves in `wavelist` from those in `reference_wavelist`.
-Calling `WaveCrossValidator(country).run(original_wavelist, reference_wavelist, plot, plot_path)`
+It will inspect `wavelist.waves` to determine whether a peak exists for every wave in `reference_wavelist.waves`.
+If a peak is not found, it will attempt to recover one from an interim step in the algorithm, `wavelist.peaks_sub_b`.
-will inspect `original_wavelist.waves` to determine whether a peak exists for every wave in `reference_wavelist.waves`.
-If a peak is not found, it will attempt to recover one from an interim step in the algorithm, `original_wavelist.peaks_sub_b`.
+It returns a DataFrame containing the revised list of peaks and troughs for `wavelist` and updates `wavelist.waves`.

-It returns a DataFrame containing the revised list of peaks and troughs for `original_wavelist`.
+The DataFrame `wavelist.waves` contains a row for each peak or trough.
-If `plot = True` the function `plot_cross_validator` will plot the outcome.
+The columns are `location` and `y_position`, which give the index and value of the peak or trough within `wavelist.raw_data`, `prominence`, giving the prominence of the peak or trough (as calculated with respect to other peaks and troughs, not with resepct to all of `wavelist.raw_data`) and `peak_ind`, which is 0 for a trough and 1 for a peak.

 ## Plotting functions